 What has worked for me as a Wisdom postholder is the weaving together of both a call and the gifts given.
 To come humbly to the space and offer what is whole, in the space, heart open, soft, and slow.
 Currently, I am interested to find the freedom in structure.
 I am exploring coming to the structure and container of discipline as a devotional space, rather than a ‘have to’ space.

 My growing edge is to create community, rather than being a passive recipient.
 My deep hope is that through my Wisdom work others are encouraged to tend and express their own aliveness.
 And together, that we feel the collective heart-beat of our Aliveness and creatively make the world anew.

 More About Jennifer England

 Jennifer England is a mother, writer, contemplative and systems change advocate based on the traditional territories of the Kwanlin Dün First Nation and the Ta’an Kwatchan Council (Whitehorse, Yukon).
 She works with social and environmental change makers to cultivate their courage, influence and leadership to create a better world.
 To learn more about her work as an Integral Master Coach™ and leadership development mentor check out Spark Coaching + Consulting (www.sparkcoaching.ca and www.bravesparkleadership.com).

+She has posted a very special conversation between kindred souls on our Forum page which we encourage you to watch and listen.
 You may find her Wisdom North Collective Practice Circle in the Yukon here on the Practice Circles page.